AndrewGarwood/HubSpot/README.md

   prop1: string
 }

 ### Based on the appearance and usefulness of the tooltip, I prefer options 1 and 5.
-However, I think it's better practice to use interfaces.
+However, I think the accepted best practice is to use interfaces when working with APIs.